vmware-tanzu/tanzu-dev-portal/content/guides/reactive-spring-security-simple.md

 Spring RSocket creates a [RSocketRequesterBuilder](https://github.com/spring-projects/spring-framework/blob/main/spring-messaging/src/main/java/org/springframework/messaging/rsocket/RSocketRequester.java#L164) bean at startup.
 This bean provides a builder for creating new [RSocketRequesters](https://github.com/spring-projects/spring-framework/blob/main/spring-messaging/src/main/java/org/springframework/messaging/rsocket/RSocketRequester.java).
 An `RSocketRequester` provides a single connection interface to RSocket operations usually across a network.

-RSocket Security can be applied at the setup and or request levels.
-If a connection is shared across multiple users, then it is recommended to authenticate the setup with its own 'connectivity' user,then each request with its specific user.
-We will discuss both methods below.
+RSocket Security can be applied at the `setup` and or `request` levels.
+We will discuss both methods next.

 ## Authentication Styles on the Client